Skye-XD/desktop-icons-ng/README.md

 - [x] Separate code for gnome shell drag and drop to a new class in gnomeShellDragDrop.js.
 Simplify DesktopManager.js.

 - [x] Fix - Gnome shell creates a empty workspace to the right as it detects the DING window.
 This can lead to Unlimited Workspaces.
 STILL DOES NOT WORK CORRECTL WITH AUTO-MOVE-WINDOWS EXTENSION UNLESS THAT EXTENSION IS LOADED AFTER Gtk4 DING.
 (Sundeep Mediratta)

+- [x] Version 47 fixes the above problems with unlimited workspaces with auto-move-windows as well as the Shell.
+Window is Meta.WindowType.DESKTOP, and is_on_all_workspaces even on wayland vastly simplifying management with minimal gnome shell overrides.

+- [x] Multiple fixes for regressions, fix for Ubuntu to work with old version of libAdwaita.

 **KNOWN ISSUES**